homebaseio/homebase-react/.github/pull_request_template.md

 To merge, select "Squash and Merge".
 Then:
   1. Make sure the top commit message follows [Angular Git Commit Guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines),
-  2. Delete all other commit messages, but keep any lines designating [co-authors](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors) so contributors will retain credit for their contributions.
+  2. Delete all other commit messages in the description, but keep any lines designating [co-authors](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors) so contributors will retain credit for their contributions.